sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1300 - remove-footer.md

 To recognize a footer, this preprocessor starts at the bottom of the page and moves up the page, stopping as soon as it finds a nonrepeating element.

-These elements are recognized as "repeating":
+Sensible recognizes these elements as "repeating":

 - Elements whose y-extent doesn't overlap with any variable element on the page
 - Positively incrementing page numbers